 And the time flew by!
 I really can’t believe we’ve already arrived at this place.

 Now she’s finishing up her subject tests, visiting colleges, preparing her portfolio, and writing application essays.
 She is passionate about her career plans.
 She knows what she wants to study in college.
-Keeping her goal in mind makes taking high school calculus more palatable.
+Keeping her goal in mind makes SAT prep more palatable.
 As busy as she will be this senior year, there will still be time time for adventure and hanging out with friends.

 We kick off the year with a college biology class and then the annual Not-Back-To-School picnic.

 It’s all part of the journey.
 I want to enjoy every moment.